 Educators are tasked with meeting a wide range of student needs.
-No two students are the same and each learns differently.
+No hay dos estudiantes iguales y cada quien aprende de manera diferente.
 To meet the diverse needs of all students, teachers are designing powerful classroom experiences.
-These are aligned with the Universal Design for Learning framework.
-Students are provided with multiple ways to participate in lessons, acquire new knowledge, and demonstrate their learning.
-No hay dos estudiantes iguales y cada quien aprende de manera diferente.
+These align with the Universal Design for Learning framework.
+Students are given multiple ways to participate in lessons, acquire new knowledge, and demonstrate their learning.

 Student expectations have changed.

 The Internet has opened up a whole world of information to students.
-Today's students are used to using the web for self-directed learning.
-Powerful technologies now allow them to develop, edit, publish, and share their own work.
-Students spend their free time searching for information on their own.
-Plus they connect with online friends to work on projects together and exercise their creativity.
+Today’s students are used to using the web for self-directed learning.
+Powerful technologies now allow them to develop, edit, publish and share their own work.
+Students spend their free time searching for information for themselves.
+They also connect with friends online to work together on projects and exercise their creativity.

 What are modern learning environments like?